Trump lands in Vietnam for second summit with North Korea's Kim

-HANOI (Reuters) - North Korean leader Kim Jong Un and U.S. President Donald Trump both arrived in Vietnam on Tuesday, the eve of their second summit at which they will tackle how to implement a North Korean pledge to give up its nuclear weapons.
+HANOI (Reuters) - U.S. President Donald Trump and North Korean leader Kim Jong Un arrived in Vietnam on Tuesday for their second summit in less than a year, at which the U.S. side will urge tangible steps by North Korea to dismantle its nuclear weapons program.

-Trump flew into the capital Hanoi on Air Force One, touching down just before 9 p.m.
+Trump flew into Hanoi on Air Force One, touching down just before 9 p.m.
 (1400 GMT).

-“Just arrived in Vietnam,” he wrote in a message on social network Twitter.
+“Just arrived in Vietnam,” he wrote in a Twitter post.
 “Thank you to all of the people for the great reception in Hanoi.
 Tremendous crowds, and so much love!”

-Kim arrived by train early in the day after a three-day, 3,000 km (1,850 mile) journey from his capital, Pyongyang, through China.
+Kim arrived by train early in the day after a three-day, 3,000-km (1,850-mile) journey from his capital, Pyongyang, through China.
 He completed the last stretch from a border station to Hanoi by car.

 The two leaders, who seemed to strike up a surprisingly warm relationship at their first summit in Singapore last June, will meet for a brief one-on-one conversation on Wednesday evening, followed by a dinner, at which they will each be accompanied by two guests and interpreters, White House spokeswoman Sarah Sanders told reporters.